microsoft/ivy/doc/proving.md

         theorem [prop] {
             property Y < Z -> Y < f(Z)
         }
-        proof
+        proof {
-            assume t_theory.expanding with X = Z
+            instantiate t_theory.expadending with X = Z
         }
+    }
     with t_theory

 ```
 The 'with' clause says that the properties in `t_theory` should be
-used by the `auto` tactic within the isolate.
+used by the default tactic within the isolate.
 In this case, the `transitivy`
 property will be used by default.
 This pattern is particularly useful when
 we have a collection of properties of an abstract datatype that we wish to
 use widely without explicitly instantiating them.

-Notice that `auto` will not use the interpretation of *t* as the
+Notice that the default tactic will not use the interpretation of *t* as the
 integers and the definiton of *f* as the successor function, since
 these are in the implementation section of isolate `t_theory` and are therefore
 hidden from other isolates.
 Similarly, theorem `expanding` is not used by default